tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015_part2/f4b_xor_w4kfu_p2.md

     0x402088  mov bx, word ptr [eax+0x403048]  ; bit-level offset
     0x40208f  mov word ptr [0x403042], bx

-  Also, this is nothing surprising (the dispatcher is not obfuscated, fortunately :-)) that this offset is updated back to the array by:
+  Also, this is nothing surprising (the dispatcher is not obfuscated :-)) that this offset is updated back to the array by:

     0x40205f  movzx eax, byte ptr [0x403ca7]   ; table ID
     0x402066  mov bx, word ptr [0x403042]      ; bit-level offset